UMAprotocol/protocol/documentation/tutorials/using_the_voting_cli.md

 # Installation

-Until the Voting CLI is [published as an npm package](https://docs.npmjs.com/cli/publish), the only way to run the CLI locally is to clone the repo and then symlink the CLI command to your global directory.
+We will walk you through setting up the CLI by first cloning the repo and then symlink-ing the CLI command to your global directory.

 We assume that you have followed the [Prerequisites](./prerequisites.md) (cloned the monorepo and installed dependencies for the root directory via `npm install`) and are in the root directory (i.e. `protocol`).